 We strongly encourage participation from undergraduate students – you are judged in a separate category from graduate students, be brave to give it a shot!

-- Deadline for submission of application with abstract: 31th October 2020
+- Deadline for submission of application with abstract: 1st December 2020 [EXTENDED!]

 - Early-bird registration deadline: 7th November 2020